Eating Out In Stanley

 A modern cafe menu – right in the middle of the main street.

-Great for morning or afternoon tea, offering cakes and scones.
+Great for breakfast, morning or afternoon tea, offering cakes and scones.
 Also a very appealing lunch menu.

 The Brown Dog